3rnestt/week1-code-challange/README.md

 PART 2:Speed Detector
 -A user enters his/her speed in km/hr.
 If the speed is within the speed limit a messsage (Ok) is outputted.
 If not the speed above and the speed limit is used to calculate ones demerit points and output them.If the user loses more than 12 points , their licence in suspended.

+PART 3:Net Salary Calculator
+-A user enters their basic salary and benefits.
+The program calculates their Net Salary, Pay As You Earn (PAYE), various deductions and gross salary.

 ## SetUp Instruction
 You will need Visual Studio Code to run this programs by going live.